syl20bnr/spacemacs/README.md

 *(work in progress)*.
 Contribute your own personal layer upstream and everybody can use it.

-- **Minimalistic UI**, keep your available screen space for what matters: your text files.
+- **Minimalistic and nice custom UI**, keep your available screen space for what matters: your text files.

-- Hopefully, make you love modal editing :-)
+- Hopefully, if it's not already the case: make you love modal editing :-)

 ## Screenshots